harrykipper/x210/README.md

 Copy the VBT: ```cp /sys/kernel/debug/dri/0/i915_vbt vbt.bin```

 Put all the .bin files (including ec.bin from the repo) in coreboot/3rdparty/blobs/mainboard/51nb/x210.
-If you plan to use libgfxinit you can safely omit vgabios.bin and vbt.bin (although linux will complain that it can't find a vbt).
+If you plan to use libgfxinit you can safely omit vgabios.bin and vbt.bin (although linux will complain about not finding the VBT).
 Then build the crosstools. ```make crosstools-i386 CPUS=8```

 Run ```make menuconfig``` in the main coreboot directory.
 The .config provided here should work well for all users.
 You have the option of neutering the ME in the "Chipset" menu.
 In System tables you can add the serial number of your machine to the SMBIOS tables.
 The SN is usually found on a handwritten sticker attached to one of the RAM slots.